fabiocozzolino/fabiocozzolino.github.io/_posts/2019-02-28-using-csharp-8-on-Visual-Studio-2019-for-Mac-Preview.md

 Check [here](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-8) what's new in C# 8 and give it a try!

-> **Note** Most of the C# 8.0 language features will run on any version of .NET, but a few of them, like Async streams, indexers and ranges all rely on new framework types that will be part of .NET Standard 2.1
+> **Note** Most of the C# 8.0 language features will run on any version of .NET, but a few of them, like Async streams, indexers and ranges, all rely on new framework types that will be part of .NET Standard 2.1